Clinical Studies

 Description: This clinical trial will assess the safety and immunogenicity of one and two doses of the intranasal Sing2016 M2SR H3N2 influenza vaccine manufactured by FluGen in a pediatric population.
 The primary study objective is to assess the safety and tolerability of one and two doses of a novel live attenuated influenza vaccine administered intranasally at different escalating concentrations in healthy pediatric participants from 6 months to 17 years of age.

-Site Locations: Duke Human Vaccine Institute – Duke Vaccine and Trials Unit, University of Iowa – Infectious Disease Clinic, University of Maryland School of Medicine – Center for Vaccine Development, and Vanderbilt University – Pediatric – Vanderbilt Vaccine Research Center
+Site Locations: Duke University – Duke Vaccine and Trials Unit, University of Iowa – Infectious Disease Clinic, University of Maryland School of Medicine – Center for Vaccine Development and Global Health, and Vanderbilt University – Pediatric – Vanderbilt Vaccine Research Center

 Learn More: ClinicalTrials.gov